smoores-dev/storyteller/docs/docs/the-algorithm.md

 ---
-sidebar_position: 1
+sidebar_position: 12
 ---

+# How it works

+This is a deeper look at how the Storyteller system aligns audiobooks and ebooks.
+You don't need to know this in order to use Storyteller; it's just here for anyone interested!

-# The Algorithm
+## The Algorithm

 At the core of the Storyteller system is its [alignment algorithm](https://gitlab.com/storyteller-platform/storyteller/-/blob/main/web/synchronize/synchronizer.ts?ref_type=heads).